alexjohnives/skyguide/README.md

 To progress, players have to collect light which they can trade for other in game currencies, and winged lights which they use to complete the final level of the game.
 Players soon learn that there are patterns of play for collecting these two elements which yield the optimum results.

 Winged lights in the game are at fixed locations, and there are over 100 of them.
 Once collected, these can be traded in once a week before the game resets on Sundays at 0000 PST or PDT UTC (-8hours or -7hours).

-Having learned that many players resort to reading game guides and watching videos, I thought that an interactive website could instead provide the optimum resource for players in locating and memorising these locations.

 # Project goals